Gautam Gambhir Quotes

 About Author

-Gautam Gambhir (born 14 October 1981) is an Indian former international cricketer, politician and philanthropist.
+Gautam Gambhir (born 14 October 1981) is the coach of the Indian cricket team.
+He is also a former international cricketer, former politician, and philanthropist.
 He played for India in all formats of the game between 2003 and 2016.
-He is a current member of the Lok Sabha since 2019.
+He was a member of the 17th Lok Sabha from 2019 to 2024 representing East Delhi constituency from the Bharatiya Janata Party.
 He received the Padma Shri from the Government of India in 2019, the fourth highest civilian award in India.

 As a cricketer, Gambhir was a left-handed opening batsman who played domestic cricket for Delhi, and captained Kolkata Knight Riders and Delhi Daredevils in the Indian Premier League (IPL).
 He made his One Day International (ODI) debut against Bangladesh in 2003, and played his first Test the following year against Australia.
 He captained the Indian team in six ODIs from late 2010 to late 2011 with India winning all six matches.
 He played an integral part in India's wins in the finals of both the 2007 World Twenty20 (75 runs from 54 balls) and the 2011 Cricket World Cup (97 from 122).
-Under Gambhir's captaincy, Kolkata Knight Riders won their first IPL title in 2012 and went on to win the title again in 2014.
+Gambhir captained Kolkata Knight Riders to win IPL titles in 2012 and 2014, and later mentored them to the feat in 2024.

 In December 2018, he announced his retirement from all forms of cricket.
-In 2019, he joined the Bharatiya Janata Party and won election to the Lok Sabha from East Delhi.
-He served as the mentor of Lucknow Super Giants in the IPL until 2022 and was appointed as the mentor of Kolkata Knight Riders ahead of the 2024 IPL.
+In 2019, he joined the Bharatiya Janata Party and was elected to the Lok Sabha from East Delhi.
+He served as the mentor of Lucknow Super Giants in the IPL for the 2022 and 2023 seasons, and was appointed as the mentor of Kolkata Knight Riders ahead of the 2024 season.
+In July 2024, he was appointed as the head coach of India for three years till 2027 ODI cricket World Cup.
+In his first ICC tournament as head coach, Gambhir guided India to victory in the 2025 ICC Champions Trophy.